Quantcast

 My PR at the 5-K distance is 20:15 and my PR at the 10-K distance is 44 minutes.

-I've also done some "extreme" events: Several years ago, I hiked the north rim of the Grand Canyon while wearing a 40-lb. pack in July (I don't recommend this).
-Once, I did the “Tour de Pain”, a series of 3 races in 24 hours in Jacksonville, Florida.
-(I won't do it again…).
-I have completed the MS-150 several times.
+I've also completed some "extreme" events: Several years ago, I hiked the north rim of the Grand Canyon while wearing a 40-lb. pack in July (I don't recommend this!).
+I've done the “Tour de Pain,” a series of 3 foot races in 24 hours in Jacksonville, Florida (Fri evening: a 5-K; Sat morning: 4-miles on the beach; Sat evening: 1-mile on the road.)
+I have also ridden the MS-150 several times.

 Although I don't run any more, I still exercise regularly.
 I prefer aerobic exercise.
-I play tennis, and work out.
-My BMI is 23, my body fat percentage is 18%, my resting blood pressure is 117/60, and my resting HR is 62.
-In 2006, my VO2max was measured at 45 ml/kg/min, which puts me in the 90th percentile for my age group.
+I play tennis, hike, and work out.
+My BMI is 23, my body fat percentage is 18%, my resting blood pressure is 100/60, and my resting HR is 62.
+At age 38, my VO2max was 52 ml/kg/min.
+At age 51, it was 45 ml/kg/min, which put me in the 90th percentile for my age group.

 • Recreational Tennis Coach (US Tennis Association, 2006)